 Double Olympic Champion, Dame Kelly Holmes is one of the UK’s most popular athletes.
 Holmes specialised in the 800 metres and 1500 metre events and won a gold medal for both distances at the 2004 Summer Olympics in Athens.
-Since retiring, the athlete has gone onto to write multiple books, set up the Dame Kelly Holmes Trust and is studying to become a Personal Training with Future Fit Training.
+Since retiring, the athlete has gone on to write multiple books, set up the Dame Kelly Holmes Trust and is studying to become a Personal Training with Future Fit Training.
 On her blog, you will find important advice on improving your mental health and well-being, workouts and interviews.

 Check out our video with Dame Kelly Holmes as she walks us through her exciting and varied career in the fitness industry:

 Joe Wicks, also known as “The Body Coach” is a fitness coach, TV presenter and author.
 Starting off by posting recipe videos on social media, Joe has now grown an established fitness brand.
 His fitness methods mainly focus on High Intensity Interval Training (HIIT).
 In 2020, Joe gained huge popularity for his 'PE with Joe' that aimed to help children stay active during the lockdown.
 He has won a Guinness World Record for the "most viewers for a fitness workout live stream on YouTube", after achieving over 950,000 viewers for a live stream in March.